CaliOn2/T410_Drive_Cover/README.md

 # T410_Drive_Cover
-t410 thinkpad came wothout a drive cover so i decided to 3d model one to save a few cents.
+t410 thinkpad came without a drive cover so i decided to 3d model one to save a few cents.

 - 40% infill
 - No supports necessary